 and cookies.
 When locating arguments, the publisher first looks in

-CGI environment variables, then other request variables, then form
+then CGI environment variables, then form

-data, and finally cookies.
+variables, and finally cookies.
 Once a variable is found, no further

 searching is done.
 So for example, if your published object expects